UniOfGreenwich/ELEE1149_Lectures/content/SystemModellingPt1/SystemModellingPt1.md

   - An *interaction perspective*, where you model the interactions between a system and its environment, or between the components of a system.

-  - A *structural perspective*, where you model the organization of a system or the structure of the data that is processed by the system.
+  - A *structural perspective*, where you model the organisation of a system or the structure of the data that is processed by the system.

   - A *behavioural perspective*, where you model the dynamic behaviour of the system and how it responds to events.